holographicSol/communicator/README.md

 SERVER:
 listens for incoming connections and if receives a message will try each key including the default communicator key as a dictionary attack function on the encrypted message. if the message is decrypted then the name associated with the key that was successful in decrypting the message will be used to identify the message sender.

+1. create and share a key with ONE contact.

+2. add name + ip + port + key to adress book

+3. now your contact can receive a message from you from any IP address and be identified as your contact and the message data more secure.